 When it comes to innovation, the Euro Hockey League has long been seen as Hockey’s leading light, having pioneered many rule changes that have revolutionised the sport on a global level.
 EHL’s introduction of the Self Pass – where in the event of a foul a player can restart the game by dribbling with the ball rather than having to pass to a team-mate – was universally applauded for making the game more exciting than it has ever been.
 The Self Pass was quickly introduced to the FIH Rules of Hockey and has unquestionably changed the game forever.

-The first 12 seasons of the EHL have been a staggering success.
+The first 12 seasons of the EHL were a staggering success.
 However, it doesn’t stop here.
-For the 2019/20 season, the competition becomes #EquallyAmazing with the introduction of EHL Women to run in tandem with EHL Men with eight of Europe’s best women’s club teams battling it out at Easter with an equal broadcast showcase, equal prize money and the same elite level of promotion.
+The competition became #EquallyAmazing in 2021 with the introduction of EHL Women to run in tandem with EHL Men with eight of Europe’s best women’s club teams battling it out at Easter with an equal broadcast showcase, equal prize money and the same elite level of promotion.

 Euro Hockey League is more than top hockey and excellent media coverage – it is the best way hockey has ever been presented.

-The EHF and its member National Associations and their affiliated clubs support and maintain the ideals and objectives of the Olympic movement.
-The EHF is governed by an Executive Board of elected members and is professionally administered from an office in Brussels, Belgium.
+EuroHockey and its member National Associations and their affiliated clubs support and maintain the ideals and objectives of the Olympic movement.
+EuroHockey is governed by an Executive Board of elected members and is professionally administered from an office in Brussels, Belgium.